|

 -

-is to incorporate the participation of everyone involved in the Shrimp Industry, and to preserve the culture and heritage of the traditional Louisiana Shrimper.
+is to incorporate the participation of everyone involved in the Shrimp Industry,

 -